 Section 3916.03 | Application for license - issuance, renewal - new or revised information.

-(A) An applicant for a license as a viatical settlement provider or viatical settlement broker shall submit an application for the license in a manner prescribed by the superintendent of insurance.
+(A) Except as provided in division (H) of this section, an applicant for a license as a viatical settlement provider or viatical settlement broker shall submit an application for the license in a manner prescribed by the superintendent of insurance.
 The application shall be accompanied by a fee established by the superintendent by rule adopted in accordance with Chapter 119. of the Revised Code.

 (B) A license issued under this chapter to a person other than an individual authorizes all partners, officers, members, or designated employees of the person to act as viatical settlement providers or viatical settlement brokers, as applicable, and all those partners, officers, members, or designated employees shall be named in the application and any supplements to the application.

-(C) Upon the filing of an application under this section and the payment of the license fee, the superintendent shall make an investigation of the applicant and issue to the applicant a license that states in substance that the person is authorized to act as a viatical settlement provider or viatical settlement broker, as applicable, if all of the following apply:
+(C) Except as provided in division (H) of this section, upon the filing of an application under this section and the payment of the license fee, the superintendent shall make an investigation of the applicant and issue to the applicant a license that states in substance that the person is authorized to act as a viatical settlement provider or viatical settlement broker, as applicable, if all of the following apply:

 (1) Regarding an application for a license as a viatical settlement provider, the applicant provides all of the following: